trybrick/cdn/README.md

 ===========
 The regular process of adding new feature.

-- create a branch or fork from gh-pages (aka master)
+- create a branch or fork from master
 - add your feature to the branch
-- create pull-request to merge into gh-pages
+- create pull-request to merge into master
 - create pull-request to merge into Staging or Production when all features has been tested and set to go

 Scenario 2
 ===========
 You need to add a feature for Staging only.
-Don't want to change beta.
+Don't want to change master.

 - create a branch
 - add your feature to the branch